Antishman/Antishman/README.md

 ## 🚀 About Me

-I'm a passionate tech enthusiast diving deep into the world of data science, machine learning, and backend development.
+I'm a passionate tech enthusiast diving deep into the world of backend development.
 My coding journey is driven by curiosity and a love for solving complex problems through innovative technology.

 ### 🔬 Tech Expertise
 ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=python)